medeiros/medeiros.github.io/_posts/2023-10-20-Arch-Linux-Installation-And-Minimalistic-Setup.md

 daniel@ataraxia ~>
 ```

-### Configure Work Modes: home and remote
+### Work Modes: home and remote

-As said in the 'System Requirements' section of this post, I have two different
+As previously said (in the 'System Requirements' section of this post), my
-"work modes":
+way of working with Arch Linux demands two different "work modes":

-- **At home**: I have a additional HDMI monitor and a external us-intl keyboard
+- **At home**: In this scenario, I connect an additional HDMI monitor and an
-that I wanna use with my laptop, for better experience while working by long
+external us-intl keyboard in my laptop, for better experience while working
-hours;
+by long hours;
-- **Remote**: in this mode, I only have my laptop (no additional monitor, and
+- **Remote**: in this mode, my laptop is not connected with keyboard or
-the laptop keyboard layout is br-abnt2).
+monitor external devices.
+My laptop's keyboard layout is `br-abnt2`.

-So, it is important to me to be able to have a simple and funcional system
+So, it is important to me to have a simple and funcional system that can
-to change my modes depending on the situation.
+change my 'modes' depending on the situation.

 To do so, my approach is as below: